violanerd/birthday-plan-it/PROPOSAL.md

 ## Tech Stack

-- What languages is it written with:
+- What languages is it written with: MERN Stack

-- What libraries are used:
+- What libraries are used: React Icons

 - Other:

 ## APIs

--
+- GraphQL API

 ## MVP (Minimum Viable Product)

--
+- An app that users can login to, pick out a theme and fill out a form to create a party invitation.
+Guests are emailed an invite link and can go to the app to RSVP.
+Users can see their party guest list and who has RSVP'd.

 ## Stretch Goals

--
+- Incorporate Strip for birthday gifts
+- Incorporate Google API for suggestions
+- Way to suggest party music